Produce less. Distribute it fairly. Create a greener world for all.

 Robert Hunziker

 The wood-pellet industry has full-scale operations smack dab in the heart of British Columbia’s Inland Temperate Rainforest, the last rainforest of its kind in the North.
 The fabled rainforest contains cedars of up to 12–15 feet in diameter and up to 2,000 years old.
-Its extraordinarily rich ecosystem is home to 2,400 plant species and […]
+Its extraordinarily rich ecosystem is home to 2,400 plant species and numerous wildlife species.
+It is one of only three inland temperate-boreal rainforests in the world.
+The others are in southern Siberia and Russia’s Far East.
+Of significant concern, according to criteria by the International Union for the Conservation of Nature (IUCN) BC’s inland rainforest is […]

 Antarctica on Edge